-Preston North End have signed goalkeeper Connor Ripley from Middlesbrough for an undisclosed fee.
+Preston North End sign goalkeeper Connor Ripley from Middlesbrough

 Ripley has signed a three-and-a-half year contract at Deepdale and will be in the PNE squad for Saturday's home clash with Swansea City.